 What is your rate?

-My rate is $165 per 50 minute session.
-I offer a limited number of sliding scale spots based on income level.
+My rate is $185 per 50 minute session.
+I offer a limited number of sliding scale and young professional rate spots based on income level.
 Please don’t hesitate to call and find out more.

 What forms of payment do you accept?